jrbjrb1212/Cpp-Crypto-Arbitrage-Framework/README.md

 ## Exchange Data Pulling
 <p align="center"><img width="600" src="https://github.com/jrbjrb1212/Cpp-Crypto-Arbitrage-Framework/blob/main/Framework/ReadMEPics/Parallel_Example.png?raw=true"></p>

 Pinging and downloading ticker and orderbook data via public exchange endpoints takes a lot of time that cannot be avoided.
-Each public endpoint web request will take, [see benchmarks](#speed-benchmarks-wip), between 1 and 3 seconds.
+Each public endpoint web request will take, between 1 and 3 seconds.
 To avoid a serial implementation of doing one request after another, the **requests are multithreaded** (assuming multiple threads are available) to reduce the total time to make all endpoint data requests around 3 seconds with the slowest endpoint request being the bottleneck.
 [API pulling code](Framework/Header_Files/exchange_api_pull.hpp)

 This type of exchange data pulling from public api endpoints is freely available via open-source projects such as [ccxt](https://github.com/ccxt/ccxt) and [freqtrade](https://github.com/freqtrade/freqtrade). **I choose six strong exchanges to allow myself the opportunity to learn** to pull and manipulate trading data.

-## Speed Benchmarks (WIP)
-- Coming soon
-- Will feature breakdown of time between different processes with different numbers of computational threads
-- Will feature breakdown of bilateral, trilateral, quadlateral, and pentalateral arb finding times with different numbers of threads

 ## Possible Next Steps or Different Directions